Books

 • Shape the Path.
 What looks like a people problem is often a situation problem.
 We call the situation (including the surrounding environment) the “Path.”
 When you shape the Path, you make change more likely, no matter what’s happening with the Rider and Elephant.

-• Tags: change-management management
+• Tags: change-managementmanagement management

 • bright spots solve the “Not Invented Here” problem.

-• Tags: management change-management
+• Tags: managementchange-management change-management

 See you soon?